linagora/Landing/public/files/tos.md

 User does not benefit from any cooling-off period enabling him to receive a full refund upon retraction / cancellation of the Services subscription.

-In case of cancellation by a User during a subscription term, the Services will continue until the end of the paid subscription period, without any refund.
+In case of cancellation by a User during a subscription term, the Services will continue until the end of the paid subscription period.

-In order to cancel his subscription, User must
+In order to cancel his subscription, User must __INDICATE TECHNICAL PROCESS__

-__FOR NOW__
-send a mail to contact@twake.app and say that User wants to cancel his subscription.
-__IN JULY__
-go in the console page > "Subscription" > "Change plan" > "Cancel plan"

 # Trademarks